 The Hoblitzelle Patriot Café, located in the John G. Mahler Student Center, offers a casual atmosphere for faculty, staff, and students to meet and eat.
 Made-to-order grilled items, salads, sandwiches, and special luncheon entrees, as well as frozen novelties and fountain drinks are available.
-Patriot Dollars, credit cards, and cash are accepted.
+Patriot Dollars, Flex Dollars, credit/debit cards, and cash are accepted.
 The Patriot Café is open:

-Monday through Friday 9:30 a.m. to 5:30 p.m.
+Monday through Friday 8:30 a.m. to 5:30 p.m.

 Saturday 10:30 a.m. to 1:30 p.m.

 Sunday Closed

-Closed for Chapel on Monday and Wednesday
+The Patriot Café is closed during Chapel on Monday and Wednesday.

 The General Store, located adjacent to the Crowley Dining Hall, is a one-stop location for all your grocery and convenience needs.
-Patriot Dollars, credit cards, and cash are accepted.
+Patriot Dollars, Flex Dollars, credit/debit cards, and cash are accepted.
 The General Store is open: